-Donald Trump Twitter: Warned To Stop Deleting Tweets, ‘Could Pose A Violation’
+Donald Trump Twitter: Warned To Stop Deleting Tweets — ‘Could Pose A Violation’

 Donald Trump was warned by Congress on Wednesday to stop deleting tweets on his personal Twitter account, because doing so “could pose a violation,” according to the House Oversight Committee.
 This warning comes after President Trump deleted two more tweets over the past weekend.
-The Huffington Post reports that failing to archive messages on Twitter before deleting them could actually be a violation of the Presidential Records Act, a nearly 40-year-old mandate that calls for the preservation of all presidential records.
+The Huffington Post reports that failing to archive messages on Twitter before deleting them could actually be a violation of the Presidential Records Act — a nearly 40-year-old mandate that calls for the preservation of all presidential records.

-According to MSN, Donald Trump is the first U.S. president to “avidly use Twitter.”
+According to MSN, Donald Trump is the first U.S. President to “avidly use Twitter.”
 Donald Trump decided to keep using his personal Twitter account as president, mainly due to his lack of respect for many of the mainstream news media outlets.
 NPR reported back in November that newly-elected President Trump turned to Twitter three days after winning the 2016 presidential election to keep his constituents up-to-date and to “air his grievances.”
 It’s no secret that Donald Trump would prefer the American people get their news directly from him through Twitter and skip the middleman, referring to what he calls the “fake” news media.

 Congress warns Donald Trump: Stop deleting your tweets https://t.co/46ApW1d2VR via @HuffPostPol